 The Council is required to maintain an independent and dispassionate interest in the affairs of the Institution and be seen to do so.

-Council Members may not have a direct and material financial interest in any organisation (including administrators, expert advisors, or consultants) to which any of the responsibilities of the Council are delegated.
+Iziko Museums of South Africa Annual Performance Plan 2020 - 2021 Council Members may not have a direct and material financial interest in any organisation (including administrators, expert advisors, or consultants) to which any of the responsibilities of the Council are delegated.
 Ideally, Council Members also should not have a personal interest in any other entity entrusted to their stewardship with which the Organisation contracts to do business.
 They must also consider the interests held by their spouses, partners or close family, and by persons living in the same household as well as the interests of other connected persons such as trusts.